sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 This is becasue IBM Business Process Manager uses default certificates that are not issued by a trusted certificate authority (CA).
 The untrusted certificate can cause errors in the user’s browser and possibly block the functions of the OpenPages' integration, including the Process Portal home page.

-In order to slove this issue,you need to copy the  url from below screenshot and launch this url from the browser and accept the ssl security warning,then try to record/replay again.
+In order to slove this issue,you need to copy the  url from above screenshot and launch this url from the browser and accept the ssl security warning,then try to record/replay again.

 **[<Previous][2] [\| Next>][3]**